 top of page

-Terry Schrimpf has been applying permanent make-up on clients since 2010.
-She is licensed by So Natural Institute of Permanent Cosmetics for the application of Eyeliner and Eyebrows.
+Terry Schrimpf has been applying permanent makeup on clients since 2010.
+She is licensed by the So Natural Institute of Permanent Cosmetics for the application of Eyeliner and Eyebrows.

 Everyone from the young to the elderly, who desire a natural enhancement to their appearance.